Gissio/radpro/docs/manual.md

 When the source of ionizing radiation is known, **Rad Pro** can improve measurement accuracy by applying **source compensation**.
 This corrects for the energy-dependent response of Geiger–Müller tubes.

+**This works only for gamma emitters** because beta radiation changes the spectrum with distance (beta particles are attenuated and their energy spectrum shifts as they travel through air, whereas gamma rays are far more penetrating and maintain a more consistent spectrum).

-To enable it, go to **Settings > Measurements >w Source compensation** and select the appropriate source from the list.
+To use it, go to **Settings > Measurements >w Source compensation** and select the appropriate source from the list.

 Notes: